Portage Lake Lift Bridge: History

 The original bridge on the same site was a wooden swing bridge built in 1875.
 The bridge was built by James P. Edward of Fox and Howard Inc. of Chicago.
 Three local men raised $47,000 in stocks for the toll bridge.
 Construction began in the spring of 1875 and was finished in the spring of 1876.
 This was replaced by a steel swing bridge, the Portage Canal Swing Bridge, built by the King Bridge Company in 1895.
 The Portage Canal Swing Bridge was damaged when a ship, the Northern Wave, collided with it in 1905.
-The center swinging section of the bridge was replaced and a similar incident almost occurred again in 1920, but the ship was able to stop by dropping its anchor, which snagged on the bottom of the lake.
+The center swinging section of the bridge was replaced and a similar incident almost occurred again in 1920, but the ship was able to stop by dropping its anchor, which snagged on the bottom of the canal.
 In 1959, the Portage Canal Swing Bridge was replaced, at a cost of about $11-13 million (sources vary), by the current bridge.
 The Al Johnson Construction Company was the general contractor.
 The American Bridge Company built the superstructure and Bethlehem Steel provided the structural steel.

 The original 1959 design by Hazelet and Erdal of Chicago of the bridge's liftspan had roadways constructed on both levels with rails embedded in the road surface on the lower deck.
 This allowed the span to be partially raised to allow small and medium boat traffic to pass underneath without disrupting vehicular traffic.
 From this middle position, the span would then only need to be raised for large ships or lowered to allow trains to cross.
 With the end of rail service in 1982, the lowest position is no longer needed to allow trains to pass so the bridge is not lowered below the middle position during the summer boating season except for periods of maintenance or repair.
 In the winter after the lake freezes, the bridge is placed in the lowest position to allow the lower deck to be used by snowmobile traffic.